List of Alberta general elections: Electoral systems of Alberta

-IRV elsewhere had little impact as the UFA candidates were extremely popular, usually taking a majority of the vote on the First Count.
-This would be the pattern for the next two decades with the governing party (UFA then Social Credit) taking a majority of the rural seats, and STV in the cities giving each party its proportion of the city seats.
+IRV elsewhere had little impact as the UFA candidates usually took a majority of the vote in the district on the First Count.
+One very popular party was the pattern for the next several decades - the governing party, the UFA, followed by the Social Credit - taking a majority of the rural seats, and STV in the cities giving each party its proportion of the city seats.
 These parallel systems, STV in the cities and IRV in the rest of the province, were used for eight elections over three decades.

-During these eight elections the only modifications made were that Albertans serving in armed fores in 1944 elected three armed force representatives, one for each branch - army, navy and air force; Medicine Hat was changed to a single-member district prior to the 1930 election; and the number of MLAs sitting for Edmonton and Calgary changed over time.
+During these eight elections the only modifications made were that Albertans serving in armed forces in 1944 elected three representatives, one for each branch - army, navy and air force; Medicine Hat was changed to a single-member district prior to the 1930 election; and the number of MLAs sitting for Edmonton and Calgary changed over time.

 Until recently, the pattern has been for one party to take a majority of the seats outside the cities, usually by a majority of the vote outright.
 Due to the relative small number of seats in the cities, that ensured the party's ascendancy to power.
 The UFA did not, but the SC and Conservative governments usually took several city seats as well as most of the rural seats.

 This pattern was modulated in the 1950s.
 Due to change to First past the post in the cities, the one-party ascendency was raised to higher level.
+(Elsewhere the change from IRV to first past the post did not make much difference.)

-In 1955, the SC government was re-elected with a great majority of the seats but for the first time IRV changed the outcome in four districts.
+In 1955, the SC government was again re-elected with a great majority of the seats but for the first time IRV changed the outcome in four districts.
 In these districts a SC candidate led in the first count but did not take a majority of the vote and each lost out when votes were transferred as per IRV.

-Following this turn of events, Ernest Manning's Social Credit government abolished the mixed STV/IRV system, without public consultations or a referendum.
+After this, Ernest Manning's Social Credit government abolished the mixed STV/IRV system, without public consultations and with no referendum.
 The city-wide districts in Edmonton and Calgary were broken up and single-member districts were created, and the use of transferable votes was ended.
 The government reintroduced first past the post across the province, not seen across the board since 1905.
 The SC government reaped a windfall of seats in the 1959 election under the new voting system, winning every seat in Edmonton and all but one in Calgary.
 This result was far in excess of its share of the city vote.

-First past the post remains the system used in Alberta and throughout Canada for provincial and federal elections.
+First past the post remains the system used in Alberta and is currently used throughout Canada for provincial and federal elections.